Jean-Poul/Test-Assignment-4/README.md

 MyList class extends AbstractList<String>.

 - How do you verify that a mock was called?
-With Mockito i can verify a call with the **verify** method in the following way:
+With Mockito we can verify a call with the **verify** method in the following way:
 ```java
 mockedList.size();
 verify(mockedList, times(1)).size();
 ```
-Note that I am calling the *size* method to then be able to verify that the method size was only called once, which is specified in the verify method.
+**Note** that we are calling the *size* method to then be able to verify that the method size was only called once, which is specified in the verify method.

 - How do you verify that a mock was NOT called?
-To be able to verify that a mock has not been called I can make use of *verifyNoInteractions* method in the following way:
+To be able to verify that a mock has not been called we can use the *verifyNoInteractions* method in the following way:
 ```java
 verifyNoInteractions(mockedList);
 ```

 - How do you specify how many times a mock should have been called?
 This can be done in several ways.
-To begin with this can be specified as a parameter in the **verify** method (See the code example from question #1) where I use the **times(1)** method.
+To begin with this can be specified as a parameter in the **verify** method (See the code example from question #1) where we use the **times(1)** method.
 This can also be achieved by using methods such as **atLeast** and **atMost**.
 ```java
 mockedList.size();